 From hip surgery to therapy, we can help improve your movement and lessen your hip pain.

 At Wake Orthopaedics, we are the trusted name for orthopedic surgery, including total hip replacements (Drs.
-Hanson, Harris, and Howard) and anterior hip replacements (Dr. Harris) in Raleigh, Cary, Brier Creek and Garner.
+Hanson, Harris, Howard and Neal) and anterior hip replacements (Drs.
+Harris and Ruffolo) in Apex, Cary, Garner North Raleigh and Raleigh.

 If you have been experiencing hip pain or you have a pelvic fracture, we can help.
 Find your nearest Wake Orthopaedics office, then request an appointment by filling out the form to the right of this page.